-South Africa’s legislative capital is known for its fascinating history and cutting edge culture; and nowhere are these two elements more apparent than at the V&A Waterfront.
-Located at the foot of Signal Hill and washed by the deep blue waters of Table Bay, the Waterfront is Cape Town’s tourist showpiece—a place where crowds gather to eat, drink, shop, socialize and admire breathtaking views of Table Mountain.
+South Africa’s legislative capital is known for its rich history and thriving modern culture; and nowhere are these two elements more apparent than at the V&A Waterfront.
+Located at the foot of Signal Hill and washed by the deep blue waters of Table Bay, the Waterfront is Cape Town’s tourist showpiece—a place where crowds gather to eat, drink, shop, socialize, and admire breathtaking views of Table Mountain.
 There are a hundred ways to spend your time at the V&A Waterfront, with activities ranging from helicopter tours of the bay to some of the city’s top-rated restaurants and sightseeing attractions.

 Take a Historical Walking Tour

 Start your V&A Waterfront experience with a guided walking tour.
-The Waterfront is part of Cape Town’s working harbor, whose history dates back to 1654 when the first jetty was built by famous Dutch colonist Jan van Riebeeck.
+The Waterfront is part of Cape Town’s working harbor, which dates back to 1654 when the first jetty was built by famous Dutch colonist Jan van Riebeeck.
 Your guide will introduce you to the landmarks that make up the area’s history, including the Clock Tower, the New Port Captain's Office, the Pumphouse (from which the continent's first electric lights were powered) and the Robinson Dry Dock (the first of its kind in South Africa).
 Tours last approximately 1.5 hours and depart daily from Chavonnes Battery Museum at 11:00 a.m. and 2:00 p.m.
-Tickets cost R150 per adult, or R20 per child under the age of 16.
+Tickets cost R150 per person, and are free for children younger than 5.

-Shop for Arts & Crafts at the Watershed
+Shop for Arts and Crafts at the Watershed

 A vast, light-filled warehouse providing space for more than 150 individual vendors, the Watershed specializes in the very best South African art and crafts with many of its high-quality products made locally in the Cape Town area.
-This is not your average African market—the prices are high and haggling is not expected.
-However, it offers a chance to invest in art, jewelry, fashion and home decor created by some of the most exciting designers in South Africa.
+This is not your average African market: the prices are high and haggling is not expected.
+However, it offers a chance to invest in art, jewelry, fashion, and home decor created by some of the most exciting designers in South Africa.
 Make sure to visit the Watershed’s Jubilee Exhibition Hall, too, which hosts regular live entertainment, workshops, and exhibitions.
 Several stalls sell food and there's a children's playground at the entrance nearest the aquarium.

 Get an Aerial View on a Helicopter Tour